-Jayasinghe et al. \cite{Jayasinghe} proposed a system, where the nodes form communities of interests.
-In these model the transactions are under evaluation and should be determined if a transaction is trustworthy.
-The trust parameters used are co-location relationship, co-work relationship, mutuality and centrality and cooperativeness.
-An unsupervised learning technique was employed for labeling the data's trustworthiness.
-After the labeling, an SVM model is predicting the trust level.
+Jayasinghe et al. \cite{Jayasinghe} proposed a system where the nodes form communities of interest.
+In this model, the transactions are under evaluation, and should be determined if a transaction is trustworthy.
+The trust parameters used are co-location relationships, co-work relationships, mutuality and centrality, and cooperativeness.
+An unsupervised learning technique was employed to label the data's trustworthiness.
+After the labeling, an SVM model predicts the trust level.
 Experiments were performed to observe the performance of the proposed solution.
 The authors do not specify the threat model.
 They offer a metric that provides a perception of a node before interaction.
 This can be used when there have been no previous interactions or a new node has just entered the network.